-Massachusetts.
-He was predeceased by parents Max and (Barrett) Arlene Marcy.
+1951, in Southbridge, Massachusetts.
+He predeceased by parents Max and (Barrett) Arlene Marcy.
 Many knew him as Sam.
-He leaves his brother Ronald and wife Jean Marcy, sister Maxine Marcy, nieces Melissa Desrosiers, Jessica Gill and Christina Gregorzek, several great nieces and nephews, many cousins and friends.
+He leaves brother Ronald and wife Jean Marcy, sister Maxine Marcy, nieces Melissa Desrosiers, Jessica Gill and Christina Gregorzek, several great nieces and nephews, many cousins and friends.
 He also leaves his loving but somewhat mischievous cats Clyde and Claude.
 Robert graduated from Windham Technical School, Willimantic, CT in 1972 as an auto body technician.
-He enjoyed preservation and restoration of automobiles and utilized this passion in his work for 45 years, startArnie's in Charlton Mass.
+He enjoyed preservation and restoration of automobiles and utilized this passion in his work for 45 years, starting at Goodhall's Garage, in Union, CT: then Rick's in Charlton, Mass and Arnie's in Charlton Mass.
 For the past 10 years he served as auto body technician at Precision Collision in Pomfret.
 Ct.
 Sam's home garage was his hobby, in addition to taking his cars for a "spin" around the area.
 Robert was a kind and thoughtful person, always willing to help - this was indicated when he was a wonderful caregiver to his mother Arlene who had Alzheimers.
 Robert loved traveling and visiting with people.
 Due to the current social distancing requirements the family will hold an informal "calling hours" on the lawn of Robert's home, 3 Shaw Road, Woodstock Valley, CT on Wednesday, July 22nd from 4-6pm.
 You are welcome to make a donation the charity of your choice in memory of Robert (Sam).
 If you wish to share a memory, you may do so at smithandwalkerfh.com.
+Sandra Theriaque

-Sandra Theriaque Sandy, 62, passed away on June 30, 2020 in the loving arms of her son Jeremy and his wife Missy with whom she resided after a battle with cancer.
+Sandy, 62, passed away on June 30, 2020 in the loving arms of her son Jeremy and his wife Missy with whom she resided after a battle with cancer.
 She was born to the late Maxine & Carroll Creamer in Florida.
 Being the rebel she was she embraced the 70's.
 Her companion, the late Bob Cates and she raised her children whom she is survived by.
 Her sons, Jason(Tina), Jeremy(Missy), and her daughters Brandy(Mark) and Ashley.
 After her children were grown she worked at Better Value and then Automatic Rolls.
 She also leaves behind her sisters, Carol, Mary & Melody and 13 grandchildren, 1 great grandchild and her very special niece Samantha along with other nieces and nephews.
 We will be having a memorial service July 25th at 12:30 in Bremen Maine

-Funeral Home and Cremation Service 148 Grove Street, Putnam, CT 860-928-2442 www.smithandwalkerfh.com ~ ~ ~ GAGNON AND COSTELLO Funeral Home and Cremation Service 33 Reynolds Street, Danielson, CT 06239 860-774-9403 SMITH AND WALKER Funeral Directors Timothy Farner, Steven Farner, Andrew Farner Serving ALL Faiths with Dignity OBITUARIES Philip S. Petrello, 47 QUINEBAUG- Philip S. Petrello age 47 passed away Tuesday, July 7, 2020 at his home.
+SMITH AND WALKER Funeral Home and Cremation Service 148 Grove Street, Putnam, CT 860-928-2442 www.smithandwalkerfh.com ~ ~ ~ GAGNON AND COSTELLO Funeral Home and Cremation Service 33 Reynolds Street, Danielson, CT 06239 860-774-9403 Funeral Directors Timothy Farner, Steven Farner, Andrew Farner Serving ALL Faiths with Dignity VILLAGER NEWSPAPERS Friday, July 17, 2020 • A11 OBITUARIES Philip S. Petrello, 47 QUINEBAUG- Philip S. Petrello age 47 passed away Tuesday, July 7, 2020 at his home.
 He leaves his mother